srvaroa/labeler/README.md

 Use `use_local_config` to chose where to read the config file from.
 By default, the action will read the file from the default branch of your repository.
 If you set `use_local_config` to `true`, then the action will read the config file from the local checkout.
+Note that you may need to checkout your branch before the action runs!

 ## Troubleshooting